Pricing

 Lever 4 — Be citable (give the model something to quote)

-This is where AIEO diverges most from old SEO, and where the biggest controlled-study gains live (Princeton GEO study, +40% visibility headline).
+This is where AIEO diverges most from old SEO, and where the biggest controlled-study gains live (studies and effect sizes in references/evidence.md).
 Models quote higher-credibility content preferentially:

-• Statistics and concrete numbers (≈+30%).
+• Statistics and concrete numbers.
 Replace "many users prefer" with "73% of users preferred."
 Numbers read as factual density.
 Aim for roughly one verifiable stat/named entity per 100–200 words.

-• Direct quotes from named experts (≈+30–40%).
+• Direct quotes from named experts.
 Quotation marks plus attribution act as a credibility proxy.

-• Inline citations to authoritative sources (≈+30%; up to +115% for lower-ranked pages).
-Linking claims to reputable sources makes your page a trustworthy node — and is itself a strong citation signal.
+• Inline citations to authoritative sources.
+Linking claims to reputable sources makes your page a trustworthy node — and is itself a strong citation signal, especially for lower-ranked pages.

 • E-E-A-T signals.
 Author credentials, first-hand experience, links to primary sources.